christenchung/Dementia-Risk-Dashboard/README.md

 * Quantifying findings into a "MMA" score may demonstrate AD.
 The proposed MMA score considers MMSE total, MMSE score change, and age in predicting AD.

 ## Assumptions and Caveats
-* The data was heavily skewed, representing non-demented and early dementia significantly more than moderate or severe disease.
-There is benefit in further analysis using a larger sample size that comprehensively includes later disease stages.
+* Both datasets disproportionately represented nondemented and early dementia significantly more than advanced disease.
+Further analysis using a larger sample that also represents advanced disease is needed to better understand relationships.
-* The cross-sectional data set had several missing values for 200 young subjects that the study used as controls.
+* The cross-sectional data was missing values for 200 young subjects that the study used as controls.
 They likely did not meet dementia criteria given age and brain volume.
-Correlational studies proceeded by omitting these subjects.
-This may be justified since subjects do not have dementia.
-However, data interpretation may be affected.
-It is recommended to study a larger sample size with complete data, even in non-demented subjects.
+Since these subjects are assumed to be nondemented, correlational studies omitted these subjects.
+This may have affected data interpretation.
+Study a larger sample size with complete data, even in non-demented subjects, is recommended.
 * Evaluating MMSE may be subjective and dependent on clinician.

 ## Data Query and Visualization